Blog

 Better option to monetize data

 With the rising awareness of the need for better data privacy regulations, people have become wary of their personal information being used without proper consent.
-And with recent digital security breaches and data misuse cases such as the Cambridge Analytica scandal, it became clear that data privacy is a priority, and some actions must be taken.
+And with recent digital security breaches and data misuse cases, it became clear that data privacy is a priority, and some actions must be taken.

 These actions include new laws and regulations applied to the digital world, such as the ePrivacy Directive and the General Data Protection Regulation (GDPR).
-With new rules in motion, the irreversibility of third-party data cancellation became obvious.
-Google and Apple’s decision to drop third-party cookies altogether sent shockwaves through the advertising industry.
-The news has been particularly hard on publishers and programmatic companies, as the whole algorithm of their business model relies heavily on third-party data processing.
-Online advertising simply cannot function properly without the support of third-party data, or can it?
+With new rules in motion, the deprecation of third-party cookies, data importance is obvious.
+The Google decisions on 3rd party cookies have been particularly hard on publishers and programmatic companies, as the whole algorithm of their business model relies heavily on third-party data processing.

 Adt Graph 1 3 Party Data 1200x630px4